Back-to-back appointments and a looming mountain of documentation.

 We’ll help you steer away from this stress with seven examples of medical scribe notes, each one with hands-on guidelines.

-An H&P is a comprehensive documentation of a patient’s health issues when they visit a physician for the first time.
+An H&P is comprehensive documentation on a patient’s health issues when they visit a physician for the first time.
 Medical scribes also create these notes during follow-up medical checks.

 Here’s a quick snapshot of what these notes typically look like: